dmackenz/PHP-Authentication/README.md

 > USERNAME: username <br>
 > PASSWORD: password

-Passwords are stored using the PASSWORD_BCRYPT hash algorithm.
+Passwords are stored using the Blowfish hash algorithm.

 index.php provides an example of how this system can be used.